 The Public Health Agency of Canada has developed a program and regulatory framework to implement the Human Pathogens and Toxins Act (HPTA), which includes the development of regulations in consultation with interested parties.
 The Human Pathogens and Toxins Regulations (HPTR) are now published in the Canada Gazette, Part II.
 This means that on December 1, 2015 the Regulations will come into force, along with the remaining sections of the HPTA.
 This has required an update to the Canadian Biosafety Standards and Guidelines (CBSG).

-Standards and Guidelines originally published as the CBSG will be published in the Canadian Biosafety Standard (CBS), the Canadian Biosafety Handbook (CBH), and a series of supporting Biosafety and Biosecurity Guidelines.
+The 2nd edition of the standards and guidelines originally published in the CBSG will be published in the Canadian Biosafety Standard (CBS), the Canadian Biosafety Handbook (CBH), and a series of supporting Biosafety and Biosecurity Guidelines.

-The first piece now available is the Canadian Biosafety Standard (CBS).
+The first piece, the Canadian Biosafety Standard (CBS), 2nd Edition, is now available in electronic formats (HTML and pdf).
+The CBS will be printed and distributed in the late Fall of 2015.
 The CBS sets out the physical containment, operational practice, and performance and verification testing requirements to ensure the safe handling and storing of human and terrestrial animal pathogens and toxins.
 The CBS continues the vision of the CBSG by updating several requirements in a risk-, evidence-, and performance-based approach, as well as incorporating new information in the field of biocontainment engineering.

 Get biosafety information anywhere!
 New CBSG biosafety app now available as a free download for the web and devices!